hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `license` - (Optional) Specifies the type of on-premise license which should be used for Node Pool Windows Virtual Machine.
 At this time the only possible value is `Windows_Server`.

+* `gmsa_profile`- (Optional) A `gmsa_profile` block as defined below

+---

+A `gmsa_profile` block supports the following:

+* `enabled` - (Required) Specifies whether to enable Windows gMSA in the managed cluster.

+* `dns_Server` - (Required) Specifies the DNS server for Windows gMSA.
+Set it to empty if you have configured the DNS server in the vnet which is used to create the managed cluster.

+* `root_domain_name` - (Required)  Specifies the root domain name for Windows gMSA.
+Set it to empty if you have configured the DNS server in the vnet which is used to create the managed cluster.

 ---

 A `http_proxy_config` block supports the following: